-Shelley Moore Capito is a Republican senator from West Virginia.
-She was first elected to the Senate in 2014, making history as the first woman ever elected to the U.S. Senate from the state, and she cruised to re-election in 2020 with a 40+-point margin.
+Shelley Wellons Moore Capito is the senior United States senator from West Virginia.
+She was first elected to the Senate in 2014, becoming the first woman elected to the U.S. Senate from West Virginia, and she was reelected in 2020 by a landslide.

 Moderate Republican